testDrive64/markdown-portfolio/_includes/04-lists.md

 - Hobbys
     - Bicycle
-    - Playing the Bass-Guitar
+    - Playing the Bass-Guitar or the drums
     - Play Videogames
-    - Writing a little code
+    - Writing a lot of code

 * Special Interests
     * IT-Security